-Since much of the future growth in this part of Minto can be accomodated in the North Clifford Secondary Plan, during the County Five Year review in 2019-20 parts of the southern section of Clifford may be considered for removal from the urban area in favour of increasing the urban boundary in other parts of the County.
+Since much of the future growth in this part of Minto can be accommodated in the North Clifford Secondary Plan, during the County Five Year review in 2019-20 parts of the southern section of Clifford may be considered for removal from the urban area in favour of increasing the urban boundary in other parts of the County.
 If this is proposed, the Town should attempt to retain as much of the land inside the urban area as possible.
 If any section of the Clifford urban boundary is to be re-allocated, it should first be considered for Palmerston where there is much less land within the urban boundary.
-Future Town and County Council's will make these decisions, driven by more restrictive Provincial Policy adopted in 2017.